sluongng/rules_go/go/nogo.rst

 Usage
 ---------------------------------

-``nogo`` is invoked automatically when building any Go target in your workspace.
+``nogo``, upon configured, will be invoked automatically when building any Go target in your workspace.
 If any of the analyzers reject the program, the build will fail.

 ``nogo`` will run on all Go targets in your workspace, including tests and binary targets.
 It will also run on targets that are imported from other workspaces by default.
 You could exclude the external repositories from ``nogo`` by using the `exclude_files` regex in `configuring-analyzers`_.

 Relationship with other linters
 ~~~~~~~~~~~~~~~~~~~~~